squid-cache/squid-cache.github.io/docs/SquidFaq/OperatingSquid.md

 shuttign down Squid and deleting the **swap.state** journal from each cache_dir before restarting.

-  - *NP:* Deleting the swap.state before shutting down will cause Squid to generate new ones and fail to do the re-scan you wanted.
+> :information_source: Deleting the swap.state before shutting down will cause Squid
+    to generate new ones and fail to do the re-scan you wanted.

 ## I want to restart Squid with an empty cache